d-ries/linux-essentials/10_automation/01_course.md

 ```

-?> Although the script is in the working directory, we have to specify it with __./__helloworld.sh
+?> Although the script is in the working directory, we have to specify it with: __./__helloworld.sh  Another way to run it, is to specify the full path: /home/student/helloworld.sh

+?> Only scripts that are saved in a directory which is specified in the $PATH variable can be executed without specifying the full path.

 ### date with shell embedding
 Lets extend our script with some nifty logic to use to output of a certain command in another command.
 We edit the script contents as follows:
+_nano helloworld.sh_
 ```bash
 #!/bin/bash
 echo "hello world"